 SU2 uses the GNU automake tools to configure and build the software from source in Linux and Mac OS X environments.
 In keeping with our philosophy of simplifying the install process, the basic version of the code can be quickly installed without any dependencies.
 To compile the most basic version of SU2 (single-threaded with no optional features), navigate to the root directory of your SU2 source distribution in the terminal and follow these steps after extracting the source code:

 - ./configure (make sure to note the SU2_RUN and SU2_HOME variables displayed at the conclusion of configure)

 - make install

-Note that you can also use the "-j N" option to make in order to make in parallel with N processes, i.e., run make -j 8 install to compile using 8 processes.
-This can greatly reduce the compile time if building on a multicore laptop, workstation, or cluster head node.
+Note that you can also use the "-j N" option of the make command in order to compile SU2 in parallel using N cores, i.e., run make -j 8 install to compile using 8 cores.
+This can greatly reduce the compilation time if building on a multicore laptop, workstation, or cluster head node.
 It is recommended that you add the SU2_RUN and SU2_HOME environment variables to your ~/.bashrc file and update your PATH variable to include the install location ($SU2_RUN).

 Source Install Requirements